In the guide below, we will speak on fractional shares, how they work, and how to become a shareholder without investing billions ...

 Traders of the FX market can also fall back on this tool to view the rates for currencies in real-time.
 The news offered by the software as well as its economic updates makes it even more useful for traders in this market.

-The tips to using Bloomberg Terminal will improve the things you can do with this software whether you are a beginner or an advanced user.
+The tips for using Bloomberg Terminal will improve the things you can do with this software whether you are a beginner or an advanced user.
 Some tips to arm yourself with include:

 A tap of the HELP button can give you more clarification irrespective of the page you’ve visited.
 You can hit this key once to access a description of a function, or double-tap on HELP to be redirected to Bloomberg’s help desk.